thunderheadone/one-sdk-ios/README.md

 [One sendInteractionForOutboundLink:yourNSURL];
 ```

-passing the URL which will send an interaction request ‘/one-click’ using the same logic as available automatically.
+passing the URL which will send an Interaction request ‘/one-click’ using the same logic as available automatically.

 *Note:* This will send a POST request to ONE.